konflux-ci/release-service-catalog/README.md

 # HACBS Release bundles

-HACBS Release bundles is a curated Tekton bundles catalog that contains bundles that are used by the [HACBS Release operator](https://github.com/redhat-appstudio/release-service) to process releases in the context of AppStudio.
+Release service bundles is a curated Tekton bundles catalog that contains bundles that are used by the [Appstudio Release operator](https://github.com/redhat-appstudio/release-service) to process releases in the context of AppStudio.

 ## Using the bundles